Skip to main content

 • Reduce the video resolution or bitrate before uploading, or split the video into shorter segments.

-ih5006 - Video Segment Too Small
+ih5006 - Video Segment Too Short

 How to fix